Pixelrick420/Tetris/README.md

 ```

 ### Gameplay Instructions
-- Use the following keys to control the game:
 - Right Arrow: Change focus in level select menu or Move the piece to the right in game.
 - Left Arrow: Change focus in level select menu or  Move the piece to the left in game.
 - Down Arrow: Decrement selected level in level select menu or Move the piece down in game.